poole/lanyon/_posts/2020-04-20-homebrew-lidar.md

 ## Post Processing

-The raw pitch, yaw, and distance values recieved from the Arduino aren't very useful as they stand.
+The raw pitch, yaw, and distance values received from the Arduino aren't very useful as they stand.
 To generate point clouds, these spherical coordinates must be converted to Cartesian coordinates.
 Thankfully, this is easily accomplished with some basic trigonometry as follows:

 $$
 \phi = \text{pitch angle from vertical (radians)}\\